 MRT (Moral Reconation Therapy)

 MRT is an evidence-based, cognitive behavioral intervention specifically tailored to individuals with a criminal justice record.
 This systematic peer-based treatment is used to enhance self-image, promote the growth of a positive identity, and change destructive thinking patterns and behaviors that result in arrests.
-MRT is offered at HOPE Centers in Tucson, Sierra Vista, and Yuma.
-Bi-lingual groups are currently offered at the HOPE Yuma Center.
+MRT is offered at HOPE Centers in Nogales, Tucson, Sierra Vista, and Yuma.
+Bi-lingual groups are currently offered at the HOPE Nogales Center.